Article Info

 Experimental

-GO was prepared by oxidation of graphite in modified Hummers method [30] with minor changes.
+GO was prepared by oxidation of graphite in the modified Hummers method [30] with minor changes.
 First, graphite (0.5 g) was ground with NaCl (2.5 g, 42.779 mmol).
 Then, NaCl was dissolved in deionized water and removed by filtration.
 The remaining graphite was stirred in H2SO4 98% (11.5 mL) for 12 h.
 Thereafter, KMnO4 (2.5 g, 15.819 mmol) was gradually added while keeping the temperature below 20 °C by an ice bath.
 The resulting mixture was stirred at 40 °C for 1.5 h.
 Next, deionized H2O (22.5 mL) was added and the mixture was heated at 55 °C for 0.5 h.
 The reaction was terminated by the addition of deionized H2O (70 mL) and H2O2 30% solution (5 mL).
-The mixture was filtrated and washed several times by HCl aqueous solution 5% and deionized water.
+The mixture was filtrated and washed several times with HCl aqueous solution of 5% and deionized water.
 The final product was exfoliated by ultrasonication and dried at room temperature for 24 hours.

 For treatment of GO with hydrogen peroxide, GO (0.01 g) was added to H2O2 solution 30% (10 mL) and stirred in an oil bath at a pre-set temperature of 80 °C for 24 h.
 After cooling, the resulting mixture was filtrated and washed several times with deionized water.
 The final product was dried at room temperature for 24 hours.